Pajamas (film)

-Pajamas is a 1927 American comedy film directed by John G. Blystone and written by William Conselman and Malcolm Stuart Boylan.
+Pajamas is a 1927 American silent comedy film directed by John G. Blystone and written by William Conselman and Malcolm Stuart Boylan.
 The film stars Olive Borden, Lawrence Gray, J.J.
 Clark and Jerry Miley.
 The film was released on October 23, 1927, by Fox Film Corporation.

+Location shooting for the film was done at Lake Louise and Lake O'Hara in Alberta, Canada.